Deconfined quantum criticality on a triangular Rydberg array

 \oldaddcontentsline

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} \tabcolsep{10pt} \numberthis{ \tag{\theequation}} [1]{ } \onecolumngrid In this Supplementary Material, we provide additional details supporting the analytical and numerical results presented in the main text.
 In App.~\ref{sec:SM_appA}, we expand on the field-theoretical analysis.
-In App.~\ref{sec:SM_numerics}, we detail the numerical methods, including the data used to extract the critical exponents shown in Fig.~\ref{fig:Fig2}(f), a finite-size scaling analysis confirming the dependence of the critical exponents on the cylinder circumference, an analysis of the statistics of the U($1$)-symmetric state for cylinders of different circumferences, and a discussion on the truncation of the interaction tails.
-In App.~\ref{sec:App_open_systems}, we consider the open system in Fig.~\ref{fig:Fig3}(b)-(e) with interactions up to the fifth-nearest neighbor and demonstrate how the staggered magnetization serves as an experimentally accessible observable to distinguish between the ordered phases and the critical region.
-Finally, in App.~\ref{sec:SM_vary_Omega}, we examine the dependence on $\Omega/U$ for the cylinder with the smallest circumference considered in the main text and show that the field-theory description---and thus the DQCP---remains valid for $\Omega/U\lesssim 0.43$, with a Luttinger parameter $K$ that depends on $\Omega/U$.
+In App.~\ref{sec:SM_numerics}, we detail the numerical methods, including the data used to extract the critical exponents shown in Fig.~2(f), a finite-size scaling analysis confirming the dependence of the critical exponents on the cylinder circumference, an analysis of the statistics of the U($1$)-symmetric state for cylinders of different circumferences, and a discussion on the truncation of the interaction tails.
+In App.~\ref{sec:App_open_systems}, we consider the open system in Fig.~3(c)-(f) with interactions up to the fifth-nearest neighbor and demonstrate how the staggered magnetization serves as an experimentally accessible observable to distinguish between the ordered phases and the critical region.
+In App.~\ref{sec:SM_vary_Omega}, we examine the dependence on $\Omega/U$ for the cylinder with the smallest circumference considered in the main text and show that the field-theory description---and thus the DQCP---remains valid for $\Omega/U\lesssim 0.43$, with a Luttinger parameter $K$ that depends on $\Omega/U$.
+Finally, in App.~\ref{App:exp_paramters}, we provide realistic experimental parameters for a possible state preparation of the configuration shown in Fig.~3(c).